Toddses/wpkit/README.md

 Install globally:

-	$ npm install -g reploy
+	$ npm install -g wpkit

 In your project's directory, run the initializer:

     $ cd /path/to/your/project
-	$ reploy init
+	$ wpkit init

-Edit the `reploy.json` file with your various settings and stages.
+Edit the `deployment.json` file with your various settings and stages.

 Deploy!

-	$ reploy deploy stage
+	$ wpkit deploy stage

 Where `stage` is the stage you'd like to deploy to.